 Industrial age economics obscures economic activity that doesn’t fit neatly into its models of productivity and efficiency.
-In an ever more connected world, a new framework is required that accounts for the valued derived from seemingly random and unanticipated encounters and interactions.
+In an ever more connected world, a new framework is required that accounts for the value derived from seemingly random and unanticipated encounters and interactions.
 The Serendipity Economy framework posits six attributes that identify faults in our current analysis.
 It explains why future value can’t be forecasted, and why organizations should spend more time monitoring the networks that represent modern information and knowledge work, into order to act on serendipity when it occurs, and account for it as a part of their value.

 The Serendipity Economy is an economy of facilitated accidents.
 It is an economy unfathomable at the macro scale without the Internet.
 Innovation and serendipitous activity, by its nature, is limited to those who are connected.
 In the past, it was impossible to experience a serendipitous event without physical proximity.
 Digital networks increase the bandwidth for serendipity.
 It creates a larger context for the exchange of ideas that might lead to something of value.